FRIEDparrot/ClassReview/📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/✈️Aerodynamics/Chapter1 Introductory Thoughts/1-11 Some Introductory Thoughts.md

 2. he distributions of the $V/V_\infty, p/p_\infty,T/T_\infty$ etc., throughout the flow field are the same when plotted against the common nondimensional coordinates.
 3. The force coefficients are the same

-Note that if the nondimensional pressure and the shear stress distributions over different bodies are the same, then the nondimensional force coefficients will be the same. ->  so in reality the condition 3 is a consequence of the condition 2.
+Note that *if the nondimensional pressure and the shear stress distributions over different bodies are the same, then the nondimensional force coefficients will be the same*. ->  so in reality the condition 3 is a consequence of the condition 2.

 The criteria to ensure the two flows are dynamically similar is:
 1. The  bodies and any other solid boundaries are geometrically similar for both flows
 2. The ==similarity parameters== are the same for both flows

-for many aerodynamic applications, the Reynolds number and the Mach number are the dominant similarity parameters. -> so in a limited sense, we can say that ==flows over geometrically similar bodies at the same **Mach** and **Reynold** number are dynamically similar== and hence the ***lift, drag, and moment coefficients will be identical*** for the bodies for the free-flight case in the test-section flow. also note that this statement is not always precise because there are other similarity parameters that influence the flow.
+**for many aerodynamic applications, the Reynolds number and the Mach number are the dominant similarity parameters**. -> so in a limited sense, we can say that ==flows over geometrically similar bodies at the same **Mach** and **Reynold** number are dynamically similar== and hence the ***lift, drag, and moment coefficients will be identical*** for the bodies for the free-flight case in the test-section flow. also note that<u> this statement is not always precise</u> because there are other similarity parameters that influence the flow.

 Differences  in the freestream turbulence between the wind tunnel and free flight can have an important impact on $C_D$ and the maximum of the $C_L$.
 [[📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/✈️Aerodynamics/Chapter1 Introductory Thoughts/📝Examples/Example1.5|Example1.5]]